Your vibe-coded app almost works. I’ll get it the rest of the way.

 Sound familiar?

-You used AI to build something real.
+You prompted your way to an actual product.
 A SaaS app, an MVP, something you’ve been thinking about for years.
 It works in the preview.
 It even looks pretty good.
-You’re maybe 80% of the way there.
+You’re most of the way there.

 Then it stops cooperating.